Home > Resources > Resource Article

 Thanks to their longevity, durability, and reliability, lead-acid batteries are a preferred choice for motive power applications.
 Providing reliable power to electric forklift trucks for material handling, airport tuggers, and even resurfacing the ice at hockey rinks, lead-acid batteries are probably at work in more applications than realized!

-Having provided lead-acid batteries to the American market for the past 70 years, Battery Builders, LLC wants key markets to understand how lead-acid batteries can benefit their specific applications.
+Having provided lead-acid forklift batteries to the American market for the past 70 years, Battery Builders, LLC wants key markets to understand how lead-acid batteries can benefit their specific applications.
 So, let’s get into it!

 What are Lead-Acid Batteries?